sergiventosa/FastPCC/README.md

 geometrically-normalized (CCGN), 1-bit correlation (1-bit CCGN), and phase cross-correlations (PCC) with and without using the GPU ([Ventosa et al., SRL 2019](https://doi.org/10.1785/0220190022)).

-The software packages of Fast phase cross-correlation and [ts-PWS](https://github.com/sergiventosa/ts-PWS) stacking are basic building blocks in the design of efficient signal extraction methods from interstation correlations.
+The software packages of fast phase cross-correlation and [ts-PWS](https://github.com/sergiventosa/ts-PWS) stacking are basic building blocks in the design of efficient signal extraction methods from interstation correlations.